 Our collections are open to all researchers.
 Visit us and see what you find at the archives.

-The Loyola University Chicago Archives & Special Collections will be closed on the following dates:
+The Archives will be closed on the following days:

 December 24th, 25th, 26th, & 31st

 December 24th, 25th & 31st